hudra0/routerperf/README.md

 ```

 You can also do this via LuCI (System/Startup).

+-  edit /etc/hfscscript to add any additional rules you want to use for custom DSCP tagging - examples are in the config

 7. To make sure everything's running smoothly, you can check the service status: